junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Cas."
 Dean regards his face.
 He looks real, dirty and more human than angel, but looking so authentically real, with every little detail correct.
 But Dean knows too well it is only because he has every little detail stored in his own memory to manifest it.

-He still allows himself to believe it is Cas, just for a second.
+He still allows himself to believe it is the real Cas, just for a second.
 Dean tugs him in, taking a long breath in then letting it out.
 He pats Cas on the back slightly, before letting him go.

 "Are you alright?"
 Cas looks at him, eyes concerned.
 A look that would show on real Cas's face so very frequently.